 - Flexible application support with APIs, file-based access, or SDKs.

 - Unparalleled TCO reduction.

-- Native Object APIs: C, Python, Java and Go.
+- Native Object APIs: C, Python, and Java.

 - Standard Object APIs: OpenIO REST/HTTP, Amazon S3 and OpenStack Swift.